Hartland, Maine

 Hartland is a town in Somerset County, Maine, United States.
 The population was 1,705 at the 2020 census.
+It contains a census-designated place of the same name.

 History

 The area was first settled in approximately 1800, and was incorporated as Warrentown or Warrenton on February 17, 1820.
 It was the last town in Maine to be incorporated by the Massachusetts General Court before the Missouri Compromise which led to the birth of the state of Maine, three weeks later.

 The area did not gain a library collection until 1903 when materials started being housed in the town hall.
 From 1935 to 1990 the library collection could be found on Commercial St in a building that now houses the Irving Tannery Outlet.
 In 1991 the library moved to its current location.
 In 1995 thanks to a donation from the tannery, the library added space for a community room and children's materials.